CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

             },
         }

-To see what the parsed output is when using this schema, click here [HYPERLINK TO SHOW_TRACK GOLDEN OUTPUT 1 EXPECTED] To see the file that contains the above ShowTrackSchema class, click `here <https://github.com/CiscoTestAutomation/genieparser/blob/master/src/genie/libs/parser/iosxe/show_track.py>`_
+If you want to jump ahead and see what the parsed output is when using this schema, then click :ref:`here <golden_output_example>`.
+The file that contains the above ShowTrackSchema class can be found `here <https://github.com/CiscoTestAutomation/genieparser/blob/master/src/genie/libs/parser/iosxe/show_track.py>`_.

 In the above schema example, you can see the use of two schema subclasses; ``Any`` and ``Optional``.
 As you might expect, ``Any`` is used to match anything and is often used in larger